lifemapper/lifemapper.github.io/_coll-documentation/using.md

  * Biogeographic Hypotheses.
 These can be in the form of raster or vector files describing biogeographic hypotheses for testing.

-Data products may include:
+Data products may include the following matrices:

+ * Matrices representing the intersection of layers with the grid:
- * A Presence Absence Matrix - or PAM - which contains the species distributions represented as a binary matrix of 0/1 indicating presence or non-presence in a grid cell.
+   * A Presence Absence Matrix, or PAM, which contains the species distributions represented as a binary matrix of 0/1 indicating presence or non-presence in a grid cell.
+   * A Geographic  matrix, or GRIM, containing environmental values

+ * Matrices representing MCPA calculations
+   * Environmental Correlation
+   * Environmental P-Value
+   * Environmental R-Squared
+   * Environmental R-Squared P-Value
+   * Biogeographic Environmental Correlation
+   * Biogeographic Environmental P-Value
+   * Biogeographic Environmental R-Squared
- *
+   * Biogeographic Environmental R-Squared P-Value

 ### Querying the public contents of a Lifemapper installation